celo-org/charts/docs/helm-best-practices.md

    1. **TODO:** Evaluate [`helm-docs`](https://github.com/norwoodj/helm-docs) and its automation.

 ## Templates

+Helm chart templates are basically Go templates.
+A developer's guide for chart templates can be found [here](https://helm.sh/docs/chart_template_guide/).

 1. The `templates/` directory should be structured as follows:
    1. Template files should have the extension `.yaml` if they produce YAML output.
 The extension `.tpl` may be used for template files that produce no formatted content.